dranidis/peer_assess_gas/README.md

 clasp push
 ```

+Answer y to the question: *Manifest file has been updated.
+Do you want to push and overwrite? (y/N)*

 Refresh the google spreadsheet

 A new menu "PA" will appear and a message for the start of the installation.